By: Tom Regis, NFI Certified Master Hearth Professional

 🔥 Instant Ignition – With the push of a button or turn of a knob, gas fire pits provide immediate flames and heat.
 Some gas fire pits even offer convenient, electronic ignition systems with hand-held remotes and smart controls.

-🔥 Clean Burning – Gas fire pits don’t produce any smoke, ash, or soot, making for a mess-free experience.
+🔥 Clean Burning – Gas fire pits don’t produce any smoke, ash, or soot, making for a mess-free, low-maintenance experience.

-🔥 Customizable Designs – You can choose from a variety of styles to match your outdoor space.
+🔥 Variety of Designs – You can choose from an array of styles to match your space and lifestyle — including fire pit tables for extra functionality.
 You can also upgrade your gas fire pit with different media, like decorative stones and fire glass, for a custom burning display.

-🔥 Safer & More Controlled – There won’t be any flying embers, and you can easily adjust the flame intensity.
+🔥 Safer & More Controlled – Unlike wood burning fire pits, gas models don't produce any flying embers, and you can easily adjust the flame intensity.

 Cons